Eli Ohana

-Eliyahu "Eli" Ohana (אליהו "אלי" אוחנה; born 1 February 1964) is an Israeli former football player and the former chairman of Israeli club Beitar Jerusalem.
-He played as forward or midfielder for Beitar Jerusalem, KV Mechelen, S.C.
-Braga, and the Israel national football team, and was considered one of Israel's finest players, often named "the King".
-He managed Beitar Jerusalem, Bnei Yehuda Tel Aviv, Maccabi Petah Tikva, Hapoel Kfar Saba, the Israel national under-19 football team, and the Israel national football team.
-Ohana played for Team Israel at the 1981 Maccabiah Games, winning a bronze medal.
+Eliyahu "Eli" Ohana (אליהו "אלי" אוחנה; born 1 February 1964) is an Israeli former professional footballer and the former chairman of Israeli club Beitar Jerusalem.
+He played as a forward or attacking midfielder for Beitar Jerusalem, KV Mechelen, S.C.
+Braga, and the Israel national football team, who is considered one of Israel's finest footballers, occasionally was dubbed "King Ohana" by fans and local news outlets.
+He managed Beitar Jerusalem, Bnei Yehuda Tel Aviv, Maccabi Petah Tikva, Hapoel Kfar Saba, the Israel national under-19 football team, the seniors' Israel national football team (interim).
+He also played for Team Israel at the 1981 Maccabiah Games, winning a bronze medal.

 Early and personal life

-Ohana was born in Jerusalem, to a Sephardic Jewish family from Morocco who immigrated to Israel, and settled in the Wadi Salib ma'abara in Haifa, Israel.
-He has seven brothers and two sisters, one of whom is from his father's previous marriage.
-The family struggled with financial problems.
+Ohana was born and raised in Jerusalem, Israel, to an Israeli family of both Sephardi Jewish and Mizrahi Jewish (Moroccan-Jewish) descent, who had immigrated to Israel in 1955, and resided in the Jerusalemite neighbourhood of Kiryat HaYovel.
+Prior to Ohana's birth, his family initially resided in a ma'abara within the city of Haifa, Israel, and then moved to the northern city of Kiryat Shmona, Israel.
+Ohana has seven brothers and two sisters, one of whom is from his father's previous marriage.
+They struggled with financial issues back then.
+His younger brother is the former footballer Zion Ohana.

-At age 11, Ohana joined the youth club of Beitar Jerusalem at the encouragement of his brother Yossi.
-His father, a traditional Jew, was initially opposed but allowed him to join on the condition that he attend synagogue before practice every Saturday.
+At age 11, Ohana joined the youth academy of Israeli club of Beitar Jerusalem at the encouragement of his brother Yossi Ohana.
+His father, a Masorti Jew, was initially opposed but allowed him to join on the condition that he attends synagogue before practice every Saturday (Shabbat).

-Although good on the field, Ohana had problems at school and Yossi advised him to choose between football and school.
-He chose football and went to live with Yossi, who had recently married.
+Although great on the field, Ohana had difficulties at school and his brother Yossi advised him to choose between football and school.
+Ohana who has chosen football, was then invited to reside along with his brother Yossi and his newlywed wife.

-In 1982, Ohana's girlfriend, Sarit Shwartz, was in a fatal car accident.
-Sarit's death drove Ohana into depression and social seclusion.
-In December 1991, he married model Ronit Ben Basat, with whom he had a son, Tom.
-They separated in 2004 without filing for divorce.
+In 1982, Ohana's girlfriend Sarit Schwarz died in a car accident.
+Her death drove Ohana into depression and social seclusion.
+In December 1991, he married Israeli model Ronit Ben-Basat, with whom he had a son, Tom.
+They separated in 2004, without filing for divorce.